Backward Incompatible

 A feature is backward incompatible when it cannot work with a previous version, and requires a specific version, or more recent.

-For example, the function str_contains is backward incompatible, as it was introduced in PHP 8.0, and is not available in previous versions.
+For example, the function str_contains is backward incompatible, as it was introduced in version 8.0, and is not available in previous versions.

-The keyword throw can be used in expressions such as check() or throw new Exception since PHP 8.0.
+The keyword throw can be used within expressions since PHP 8.0.
 In older versions, throw was available, but needed to be an instruction on its own.

 The contrary of a backward incompatible feature is forward compatible.